docker/extensions-sdk/docs/dev/api/dashboard-routes-navigation.md

 # Dashboard Routes Navigation

-`ddClient.desktopUI.navigation` allow to navigate to specific screens of the Docker Desktop Dashboard like containers view, images view, a specific container logs, a specific image details, volumes, dev environments.
+`ddClient.desktopUI.navigation` enables navigation to specific screens of Docker Desktop such as the containers tab, the images tab, or a specific container's logs.

-Example: navigate to a given container logs
+For example, navigate to a given container logs:

 ```typescript
 await ddClient.desktopUI.navigation.viewContainerLogs(id);